Holcombe in Chippewa County, Wisconsin — The American Midwest (Great Lakes)

 Categories. • Industry & Commerce • Man-Made Features • Waterways & Vessels •

 Credits.
 This page was last revised on June 16, 2016.
 This page originally submitted on August 2, 2011, by Keith L of Wisconsin Rapids, Wisconsin.
-This page has been viewed 826 times since then.
+This page has been viewed 851 times since then and 25 times this year.
 Photos: 1, 2, 3, 4. submitted on August 2, 2011, by Keith L of Wisconsin Rapids, Wisconsin.